AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 Ask for help if needed:

 - Linux and Mac users: just open a terminal window.
-- Windows users: install PuTTY [#]_ then SSH to any interactive server at Aalto or your department.
+- Windows users: install PuTTY [#putty]_ then SSH to any interactive server at Aalto or your department.

 -----------------------------------------------------------------------------